Josef-Friedrich/mscxyz/README.rst

   Tokens you can use in the format string (-f, --format):

-  	- %title%
-  	- %title_1char%  The first character of the token 'title'.
-  	- %title_2char%  The first two characters of the token 'title'
-  	- %subtitle%
-  	- %composer%
-  	- %lyricist%

   optional arguments:
     -h, --help            show this help message and exit -d, --dry-run         Do not rename the scores